minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)
 * Topics must follow the tagging format
-* Topics must have embedded screenshots, videos may be included as well but may not replace screenshots
+* Topics must have embedded images or videos

 ### Maps Discussion